Survey of Information Encoding Techniques for DNA: Initial Approaches

 A similar encoding approach~\cite{microdot} is used to encode messages and hiding them in a microdot.
 Alphanumeric values are mapped to sequences of three nucleotides:

 The mapping also includes special characters in a total of 36 symbols.
 A total of 64 symbols could be encoded with three nucleotides and so 28 sequences are not used.
-By picking the sequences carefully, one might avoid homopolymers or also control the GC content, but no such effort is made.
+By picking the sequences carefully, one may avoid homopolymers or also control the GC content.
+However, neither is done in this approach.

 For the experiment, the message "JUNE6 INVASION:NORMANDY" was encoded, resulting in a sequence of 69 nucleotides.
-The sequences is flanked by two 20 nucleotide primers, resulting in an overall length of 109 nucleotides.
-Given that the same alphabet could be encoded with 6 bits per symbol, means that 0.79 nucleotides are needed per bit.
+The sequences are flanked by two 20 nucleotide primers, resulting in an overall length of 109 nucleotides.
+Given that the same alphabet could be encoded with 6 bits per symbol, this yields an information density of 1.27 b/nt.